-United, which needs to win the Champions League to secure a return to the competition next season, has saved some of its best performances for Europe but will rarely have been a bigger underdog going into a home-and-away matchup.
+United, which needs to win the Champions League to secure a return to the competition next season, has saved some of its best performances for Europe but will rarely have been a bigger underdog going into a two-legged matchup.

 Bayern has already handsomely beaten Manchester City and Arsenal on trips to England this season and its attacking power should be too much for United’s flaky defense.